subscribe

 Read more

-If you understand the playing zone, you understand sport.
-The big thing to realize is you have to go to the playing zone, it does not come to you and once you understand the parameters which allow you to enter, raise, expand and enhance the zone, you have to have a change perspective in what you do.
+Athletes need to play into zone, it does not just come to you.
+Once you understand the parameters which allow you to enter, raise, expand and enhance the zone, you will have a change perspective in what you do.
 What the playing zone is and how it works goes like this: The zone, like sport, works on space and time.
 And you have to think of the zone as a room in your mind.
-To enter this room you require stillness Sports Psychology Article
+To enter this room you require stillness of the mind, which reduces the thoughts, which creates space, which the zone loves because that’s what it […]

 Read more